 Best Professional Audio Interface

-1. Apogee Duet 2 – Best Audio Interface For MAC/IOS
+1. Apogee Duet 3 – New Version of the Popular Audio Interface

 If you’re a musician that uses Windows 10 or an Apple computer to record your music, you need to check out this phenomenal two-in, four-out audio converter.
 The Apogee Duet 2 is a compact audio interface with a durable black and chrome chassis.
 It has a single knob and four colorized OLED audio meters.
 There’s also a headphone jack on the front and sockets for the power cord, USB cable, and four-output breakout cable on the back.